Japanese idol: Public image

+Some idol groups have colors assigned to their members to distinguish them to the public, a practice that was drawn from the Super Sentai series.

 Outfits

 Idols generally perform in elaborate costumes for specific performances.
 Costumes are created for each song in their promotion cycle, as well as graduation events, and some groups have their own in-house costume designer.
 AKB48, in particular, has had over 1,102 costumes created for the group since 2017.
 The outfits worn by female idols are generally described as "cute", while outfits worn by male idols are described as "cool."

 Among many idol groups, school uniforms have been used as a standard costume.
 The integration of school uniforms in the idol industry originated from Onyanko Club, who debuted in 1985 with a concept based on school.
 Following their disbandment in 1987, other groups began adopting school uniforms as costumes, such as CoCo and Ribbon, two groups put together by Fuji TV's audition programs, followed by Seifuku Kōjō Iinkai in 1992 and Morning Musume in the early 2000s.
-When AKB48 debuted in 2006, the group used a school concept and the members have performed in various stylized school uniforms.
+When AKB48 debuted in 2006, the group used a school concept and the members have performed in various stylized costumes based on school uniforms.
 Since then, other groups have used stylized school uniforms as costumes, such as AKB48's sister groups, Sakura Gakuin, and Sakurazaka46, with some modifications to suit the groups' image and choreography.

 In 2017, Nihon Tarento Meikan noted that stylized school uniforms being used as costumes gained popularity through AKB48 due to their unique designs, the short skirts, and the neatness of the uniform.
 The uniforms found popularity with men, as they represent their "eternal longing" and nostalgia for high school, while only gaining popularity with women in the 2010s through anime.